 Our Homes From Home – St Mary’s Street, Old Town

-Guests love our home at 12 St Mary’s Street, situated in the heart of Edinburgh’s historic Old Town.
+Guests love our home on St Mary’s Street, situated in the heart of Edinburgh’s historic Old Town.
 Because they regularly give us great feedback about staying there, it is in our Dickins Most Loved Collection.
 We can understand why they love it because we do too!

 There’s a great vibe about this Edinburgh self-catering home – it feels grown up and civilised and you know instantly that the owners, who regularly stay here, love it too, because there’s a sense of care and affection everywhere.
 It’s one of the homes I dreamt of escaping to when my children were very little and very noisy because there’s a wonderful sense of calm here.
 As well as a peaceful atmosphere, there’s a great flow to the space as there are double doors which can be opened up between the bedroom and sitting room.
 How wonderful and romantic is that?
 This home is the best choice for a romantic stay in Edinburgh.